-Toddler Temper Tantrums- 8 Ways To Stop Them
+Toddler Temper Tantrums- How To Prevent Them & 8 Ways To Stop Them

 I have two little girls, a 3.5-year-old and a 1year old.
-And while I love them dearly, both of them are stubborn AF.
-With my youngest, her tantrums can last up to 90 minutes (the running total!) of ear-splitting screaming, kicking and outright sobbing.
+And while I love them dearly, both of them are stubborn.
+With my youngest, her temper tantrums can last up to 90 minutes (the running total!) of ear-splitting screaming, kicking, and outright sobbing.

 With my oldest, they tend to be shorter, but they get just as intense.
-Every so often I can use logic to calm her down but there was definitely a phase where we both struggled.
+Every so often I can use logic to calm her down but there was a phase where we both struggled.

 And since my knee-jerk reaction is to scream back, there was a lot of learning on my end on how to stop toddler temper tantrums without raising my voice.

 The first step to curbing toddler tantrums is preventative.
 Know what sets off your kids and plan for it.
 This is the spot you have the most leeway, so use it!

 - How do you react in crap situations?

 - Give your kids choice in small things